MohamadAlsyouf/fun-2-learn/README.md

 A full stack web application for children who want to learn the alphabet, words, colors, and numbers.

 My biggest inspiration behind building this web application was my best friend, my four year old cousin with autism.
-As many young children nowadays, my cousin loves browsing YouTube for hours on end, intrigued by the vast amount of videos.
+Like many young children nowadays, my cousin loves browsing YouTube for hours on end, intrigued by the vast amount of videos.
 Many times, like us all, they stumble upon learning material that might not cater to them, whether it be a video in a different language or an irrelavent subject.
 I wanted to create a more hands-on, fun, and interactive learning application that not only can my cousin benefit from, but young children all together.
 From the moment I started learning to program, I knew that I wanted to build upon and utilize my newly acquired skills to help others, and [Fun 2 Learn](https://fun-2-learn.herokuapp.com/) is just the start.

 ## Technologies Used